100 Recently Extinct Animals

 Charles R. Knight

-The average rhinoceros or elephant needs a lot of real estate to prosper, which makes these animals particularly vulnerable to civilization, and the myth persists that shooting a large, defenseless animal counts as "sport"--which is why game animals are among the most endangered creatures on earth.
+The average rhinoceros or elephant needs a lot of real estate to prosper, making these animals particularly vulnerable to civilization.
+And, the myth persists that shooting a large, defenseless animal counts as "sport"—which is why game animals are among the most endangered creatures.

 10 Recently Extinct Horse Breeds